s0md3v/uro/README.md

 ```

 ### Basic Usage
-The quickest way to inclue uro in your workflow is to feed it data through stdin and print it to your terminal.
+The quickest way to include uro in your workflow is to feed it data through stdin and print it to your terminal.
 ```
 cat urls.txt | uro
 ```